IHE/HIE-Whitepaper/README.md

 ## 5.3 Cross-Community Patient Discovery (XCPD)

-The Cross-Community Patient Discovery ([XCPD](http://profiles.ihe.net/ITI/TF/Volume1/ch-27.html)) profile offers a means to discover mutually known patients and a method to correlate the patient's identifiers across those communities.
+The Cross-Community Patient Discovery ([XCPD](http://profiles.ihe.net/ITI/TF/Volume1/ch-27.html)) profile offers a means to discover mutually known patients and a method to correlate those patients' identifiers across those communities.

 [XCPD](http://profiles.ihe.net/ITI/TF/Volume1/ch-27.html) is similar in function to [PDQ](http://profiles.ihe.net/ITI/TF/Volume1/ch-8.html) but is more suited to environments where there is no centralized source of patient demographics or